kevinhughes27/parity-server/README.md

 Front End
 ---------

 To develop on the front end app you need to run `npm run dev:frontend` then the script will open your browser to the app.
+You'll need to run the backend server as well in order to be able to fetch data.

 Testing
 -------